How Does a Snorkel Work?

 Snorkeling Equipment: What You Need

 There are different types of snorkeling gear available.
-The primary equipment required for snorkeling includes a snorkel mask, boots, fins, snorkel vest, bodysuit/sports skins, water shoes, and a snorkel camera.
-You don’t need all of these items..but if you really want to optimize your experience, you can purchase or rent the following equipment:
+The primary equipment for snorkeling includes a snorkel mask, boots, fins, snorkel vest, bodysuit/sports skins, water shoes, and a snorkel camera.
+You don’t need all of these items..but if you want to optimize your experience, you can purchase or rent the following equipment:

 - The mask: Great for beginners, snorkeling masks make it simple to explore the underwater world.
 It’s best to buy tempered glass lenses with silicone straps.
 Tempered glass lenses are highly resilient and afford a cloudless view, while low-cost plastic lenses might scratch and aren’t as long-lasting.